 The Polynesian Cultural Center

-The Polynesian Cultural Center is the perfect place to go to get a good perspective of not just the Hawaiian culture but all of the Polynesian cultures from the surrounding islands.
+The Polynesian Cultural Center is the perfect place to go to get a good perspective of not just the Hawaiian culture but all of the Polynesian cultures.
 The park is divided between each different set of islands such as Tahiti, Hawaii, Samoa, etc. You get a little pamphlet with all the times that each island is having a show.
 You can walk around the park and stop at each island to view it.
 The show consists of native dances and traditions such as a wedding, engagement, fire dancing, getting coconuts, making blankets and other items, and even teach you a few of their native words.
 You will also learn about their religious practices and rituals.

-In the afternoon there’s a huge show down the river where each island floats by on a canoe with dancers on board showing the native dances to each of the islands.
-This fills up so it’s best to sit by the river before the crowd gets there if not you will be standing.
+In the afternoon, The Polynesian Cultural Center holds a huge show down the river.
+During the show each island floats by on a canoe with dancers on board showing the native dances to each of the islands.
+This fills up quickly so it’s best to sit by the river before the crowd gets there if not you will be standing.
 This show is very pretty.
-I love seeing this show out of all the shows (except the Ha Breath Of Life and the Luau, those are the best).
+I love seeing this show out of all the shows, except the Ha Breath of Life.
 Below are some of the canoes that passed by.
-My camera died during this so I couldn’t record anything but I will definitely be going back next time I visit the island.